folini/Page-Auditor/README.md

 })()
 ```

+## Google Chrome Extension Deployment
+To deploy the

 ## Roadmap
 - [x] Porting the snippet from JavScript to TypeScript
-- [ ] Transform the snippet into a regular Google Chrome Extension
+- [x] Transform the snippet into a regular Google Chrome Extension
 - [ ] Add more SEO features, like highlighting of images missing the `alt` attribute

 ---